-How much money do you need to comfortably retire?
-A million dollars?
-Two million?
+How much money do you need to comfortably retire? $1 million? $2 million?
 More?

-The most common rule of thumb is that the average person will need approximately 80% of their preretirement income to sustain the same lifestyle after they retire.
-However, there are several factors to consider, and not all of this income will need to come from your savings.
+However, there are several factors to consider, and not all of your income will need to come from savings.
 With that in mind, here's a guide to help calculate how much money you will need to retire.

 It's not about money, it's about income